 Rangoli is a traditional form of art originating in India.
 Colorful patterns are created on the floor using different materials, such as ground rice powder, flowers, diyas, or special colored powders.

 Rangoli is also known as kolam, ossa, muggu or alpona in different areas of India.
-These designs are traditionally created for other holidays and events, such as festivals or weddings.
+These designs are also created for other holidays and events, such as festivals or weddings.

-Rangoli art is a popular and important part of celebrating Diwali.
+Rangoli art is an important part of celebrating Diwali.
 The design of each piece has religious or special significance chosen by the artist, and they are often an heirloom passed down over generations.

-With Diwali quickly approaching, what better time to create your own Rangoli art?
-Even if you’ve never done so before, it can be quite doable with a plan in hand!
+With Diwali upon us already, what better time to create your own Rangoli art?
+Even if you’ve never done so before, it can be quite doable with a plan in hand.

-How to create your own Rangoli art this Diwali
+How to create your own Rangoli art for Diwali

-First, you should decide what materials you will use for your Rangoli design before getting started and have them on hand.
+First, decide what materials you will use for your Rangoli design.

 Since rangoli is found in homes of all income levels, people improvise and use what they have on hand.